kirypto/dotSync/README.md

 ## Setup

-When first running the script, use the `config` sub-command to specify the local configuration file location.
-For example:
+- Create a new folder called `DotFiles` inside the `dotSync` repository root directory.
+This `DotFiles` folder is where `dotSync.py` will read from and write to when executing, depending on the command run.
+The `DotFiles` folder is included in the git ignore, and will not affect the `dotSync` project itself.
-`dotSync config --location "/path/to/user/home/"`
+- Run the `config` sub-command to specify the location of the local machine's configuration files, for example: `dotSync config --location "/path/to/user/home/"`

 ## Requirements